Originally published January 12, 2021, updated May 10, 2022

 5 Reasons to Go Single-Tenant in B2B eCommerce

-At first glance, multi-tenancy might seem like an attractive option.
+At first glance, multi-tenancy might seem like an attractive, cost-effective architecture.
 It reduces some costs and complexities for both eCommerce vendors and customers.
 For example, the customer’s costs are reduced since updates and fixes only need to be applied once.
 However, customers also have less control and flexibility over their eCommerce environment.
-Let’s take a look at some reasons when you should select a single-tenant environment whether you run a B2C or B2B eCommerce business.
+Let’s take a look at some reasons when you should select a single-tenant one whether you run a B2C or B2B eCommerce business.

 Since multi-tenant applications share features that are used and marketed by everyone, they limit how businesses can compete with each other.
 Also, remember that multi-tenant customers are all subject to upgrades and maintenance at the same time.
 This can be a real problem for sellers that operate in different time zones as the maintenance schedule can fall during their peak hours.

-Built-in security features offered by multi-tenant eCommerce platforms may be inadequate for some businesses.
-After all, there is a chance (although remote) that personal data could leak from one eCommerce store to another.
-While this may not be critical for most small B2C stores, it could be a deal-breaker for larger B2C and B2Bs that deal with large volumes of SKUs, customers, or revenue.
+Built-in security systems offered by multi-tenant eCommerce platforms may be inadequate for some businesses.
+After all, there is a chance (although remote) of data breach, as the personal data could leak from one eCommerce store to another.
+While security concerns may not be critical for most small B2C stores, it could be a deal-breaker for larger B2C and B2Bs that deal with large volumes of SKU in supply chain, multiple customers, or revenue.

 While a multi-tenant framework is a comfortable option with fast onboarding and simpler upkeep, it’s not the ideal solution for all.
-Large, discerning businesses need the flexibility offered by single-tenant systems.
+Large, discerning businesses need the flexibility and SKU management support offered by single-tenant systems.
 They can’t let growth impede their success.
 These businesses need the flexibility to pivot and expand to new markets, and they need platforms that keep them at the cutting-edge of their industries.

 How Animal Supply Company Solidified Their Business With Single-Tenancy